lance-ying/Dirichlet_Process_Hierarchical_CNN/README.md

 This is the Pytorch implementation for paper "Accounting for Variations in Speech Emotion Recognition with NonParametric Hierarchical Neural Network".

 The training file included is for IEMOCAP.
-The eGeMAPS features are extracted and stored as features.csv.
+The metadata is stored in data.csv, which includes audio segment id, subject id, gender label, and emotion label (valence rating).
+The eGeMAPS features for the audios are extracted and stored as features.csv.

 To run the training for CNN, you can simply run